-Most kingclip were caught in groundfish surveys compared with calamari pre-season surveys.
-The highest catch of kingclip occurred in 2015 with 14.7 t, whereas 2.8 t were caught in 2022 (Fig. 14; Appendix IV).
-CPUE of kingclip was relatively stable across years, with one peak in 2015 (73.1 kg/h) and a second smaller peak in 2011 (43.2 kg/h); the CPUE of kingclip in 2022 was calculated at 17.3 kg/h, which is the second lowest in the time series (Fig. 14; Appendix V).
+Most kingclip were caught in groundfish surveys (average of 95% of the total kingclip catch across years) compared with calamari pre-season surveys.
+The highest catch of kingclip occurred in 2015 with 14.7 t, whereas the lowest catch in the time series occurred in 2022 with 2.8 t.
+The second highest catch of kingclip was reported for 2023 with 10.8 t (Fig. 14; Appendix II).
 Kingclip biomass was usually < 45,000 t every February, except for February 2015 that had the highest biomass (76,722 t) in the time series.
-In 2022, the biomass of kingclip was calculated at 43,437 t (Fig. 14; Table II).
-There was no statistically significant trend in biomass from 2010 to 2022 (Appendix VI).
+In 2023, the biomass of kingclip was calculated at 35,881 t, the fourth highest in the time series (Fig. 14; Table II).
+There was no statistically significant trend in biomass from 2010 to 2023 (Appendix III).

-In 2022, the highest density (4,735 kg/km) occurred to the south-west near West Falkland and to the north (Fig. 15).
+In 2023, the highest density (13,214 kg/km2) occurred to the north-west near the limit of the FICZ (Fig. 15).
 Throughout the time series, kingclip was dispersed around the FICZ and FOCZ, except for the south-east.
-The highest density in the time series was 32,777 kg/km to the north-west in 2015 (Appendix XI).
+The highest density in the time series was 32,777 kg/km2 to the north-west in 2015 (Appendix IX).

 Length frequency histograms show a wide range of kingclip sizes across the time series, from 23 cm to 153 cm total length.
-In 2022, the modal length was 73 cm for females and 63 cm for males (Fig. 16).
+In 2023, two length-groups were detected.
+The smaller group-length with modal length at about 58 cm total length, and the larger group with modal length at about 74 cm total length; females were larger than males (Fig. 16).

 Fig. 14.
-Catch (t), CPUE (kg/h), and mean biomass (t) ± 95% confidence intervals of kingclip (Genypterus blacodes) during the February 2010-2011 and 2015-2022 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Catch (t), and mean biomass (t) \pm 95% confidence intervals of kingclip (Genypterus blacodes) during the February 2010-2011 and 2015-2023 groundfish and calamari pre-season surveys in Falkland Islands waters.

 Fig. 15.
-Distribution and abundance of kingclip (Genypterus blacodes) calculated from the February 2022 groundfish and calamari pre-season surveys in Falkland Islands waters.
+Distribution and abundance of kingclip (Genypterus blacodes) calculated from the February 2023 groundfish and calamari pre-season surveys in Falkland Islands waters.